 In the smartphone world, apps can be the biggest data suckers on your smartphone.
 This can be easily rectified in your phone’s settings.

 It might also be worth looking into phone plans that include data-free streaming of entertainment extras.
-Telstra offers data-free streaming of sports (including the NRL and AFL) as well as Apple Music.
-Optus currently offers data-free streaming of Optus Sport (which includes the English Premier League) and National Geographic — however some of these extras may need to be added on for an additional monthly fee.
+Telstra offers data-free streaming of sports (including the NRL and AFL) as well as Apple Music, and Optus currently offers data-free streaming of Optus Sport (which includes the English Premier League).
 Vodafone offers data-free streaming of music, social media, video and chat, however these are optional extras to add on for an extra monthly charge.
 These entertainment extras can often come with a bigger price tag than what you’re currently paying, so you’ll really need to do your research to find which plan will suit your needs best.

 Set Up Data Notifications